php-ru/symfony-docs-ru/reference/forms/types/collection.rst

 If set to ``true``, then if an existing item is not contained in the submitted data, it will be correctly absent from the final array of items.
-This means that you can implement a "delete" button via JavaScript which simply removes a form element from the DOM.
+This means that you can implement a "delete" button via JavaScript which removes a form element from the DOM.
 When the user submits the form, its absence from the submitted data will mean that it's removed from the final array.

 For more information, see :ref:`form-collections-remove`.